You are listening to the Sean Hannity Radio Show Podcast.

 You said, and anyway, so Anderson asks about this.

-You said the Trump campaign's going to try to discredit you.
+Well, you said to the woman, you said the Trump campaign is going to try to discredit you.

-There are reports that people have been referencing you, and that you might have been involved in a little incident when you were in Venezuela when you were actually accused of driving a getaway car from a murder scene.
+There are reports that people have been referencing you and that you might have been involved in a little incident when you were in Venezuela when you were actually accused of driving a getaway car from a murder scene.

-Now the judge in the case also said you threatened to kill him.
+Now, the judge in the case also said you threatened to kill him, oops, after he indicted your boyfriend for the attempted murder.

 I just want to give you a chance to address it.